Who Is Sam Smith?

 In September 2017, Smith released the first track, "Too Good at Goodbyes," from their sophomore album The Thrill of It all.
 Three more singles followed from the album, which hit No. 1 in the UK and U.S.

-Smith enjoyed more commercial success via their collaborations with Calvin Harris on "Promises" and with Normani on "Dancing with a Stranger," before resuming solo work for the summer 2019 release of "How Do You Sleep?"
+Smith enjoyed more commercial success via collaborations with Calvin Harris on "Promises" and with Normani on "Dancing with a Stranger," before resuming solo work for the summer 2019 release of "How Do You Sleep?" and dropping a cover of Donna Summer's "I Feel Love" late in the year.

 Decision to Use Non-Binary Pronouns